marisalim/Saiga/README.md

   - Move `demo.fasta` to `Blast_resources`

 2. Run pipeline:
-  - Open the `pipe_batcher.sh` script.
+  - Open the `run_saiga.sh` script.
 Edit python command as needed for script options.
 Demo dataset commands are at the top.
-  - Run: `bash pipe_batcher.sh` in terminal
+  - Run: `bash run_saiga.sh` in terminal

 3. Check output results:
   - Outputs from Blast search are in `FinalResults/` (`allsamps_parsedout.txt` files)